 The Chancellor must act on this issue of rates to prevent a full-blown crisis in the retailing sector.
 And let’s not forget, all businesses would benefit from a cap on rates to reduce their outgoings, so in terms of how much this would help, it’s massive.

 We also think there needs to be a reduction in the costs of employment for business.
 This can be achieved by amending the current National Insurance holiday scheme which has had little success if you look at take-up.

 We’ve outlined the need to encourage more small business to make the jump from sole trader to employer.
 That is incentivising sole traders to employ – making the jump between one man band to the employer.

 So rather than applying £5,000 for each of the first 10 employees hired in the first 12 months, as is the case now, the scheme should apply £5,000 for each of the first two new members of staff hired by a micro business in the UK, for each of their first two years of employment.

 In our fourth point to the Chancellor, we are calling for plans that would mandate flexible working on all employers, regardless of their size, to be shelved for the time being.

 Many businesses across the country already allow employees the option of flexible working where it works for their firm.
 Let’s just leave it at that, instead of asking more from businesses.
-Don’t forget, auto enrolment starts next year and that’s more than enough for firms to content with.
+Don’t forget, auto-enrolment starts next year and that’s more than enough for firms to contend with.

 So credible alternatives to traditional lending would help many, many firms, not to grow necessarily, but to survive and consolidate through the lean times.